Getting started with FlexMetal

 The FlexMetal API allows users to retrieve detailed information about all existing servers or specific servers in the FlexMetal environment.
 This guide provides documentation for the following endpoints:

-The servers entries returned by the API can be paginated using HTTP Header key RANGED-DATA
+The server's entries returned by the API can be paginated using HTTP Header key RANGED-DATA

 and the value start=xx,results=yy